SD › Thailand › Bangkok › Best Time to Visit

 - Queen’s Birthday – August 12 marks the birthday of Queen Cirkit who was born in 1932.
 It’s also celebrated as Mother’s Day.
 As the Queen was born on a Friday, and light blue is a color associated with the day, people often dress in light blue to show their respect.
 In Sanam Luang, you’ll witness candle-holding crowds, and you’ll also see illuminations on Thanon Ratchadamnoen as well as citywide shrines.

 - Short Film & Video Festival – Held every year in mid-August at the Bangkok Art & Culture Center, this festival showcases Thai indie film, as well as some global and gay programming with a focus on short films, student films, documentary, experimental and animation films.
-In 2016, it will be held from August 11 through August 21.

 Bangkok Events in September